amphonie/CART-263/JUST NEEDS TO CALM DOWN/README.md

-# YOU JUST NEED TO CALM DOWN, a Object Oriented Programming Exploration
+# YOU JUST NEED TO CALM DOWN - An Object Oriented Programming Exploration

 *Riddled with anxiety?
 Crippled under the burden of existential pain?*